 Answer: Call the function ippSetNumThreads to set the number of threads created.

 Q: Is it possible to prevent Intel IPP from creating threads?

 Answer: Yes, if you are calling the Intel IPP functions from multiple threads, it is recommended to have Intel IPP threading turned off.
 There are 3 ways to disable multi-threading:

 - Build and link to a custom DLL using the non-threaded static libraries

 - Call ippSetNumThread(1)

-This issue occurs because the threading technology used in your application and in the Intel IPP (OpenMP) are incompatible.
+Answer: This issue occurs because the threading technologies used in your application and in Intel IPP (which has OpenMP* threading) are incompatible.
 The ippSetNumThreads function has been developed so that threading can be disabled in the dynamic libraries.
 Please also check the sections above for other ways to prevent Intel IPP functions from creating threads.

 Q: Which Intel IPP functions contain OpenMP* code?

 Answer: The "ThreadedFunctionsList.txt" file in the ‘doc’ folder under the product installation directory provides a detailed list of threaded functions in the Intel IPP Library.
 The list is updated in each release.

 Please let us know if you have any feedback on deprecations via the feedback URL